The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 Your Jaco adventures are not limited to the beach town.
 Many places near Jaco are great gems waiting to be discovered.

-One of the best day tours from Jaco, Costa Rica will take you to the Nauyaca Waterfalls in the southern region.
+One of the best things to do in Jaco Costa Rica will take you to the Nauyaca Waterfalls in the southern region.

 One waterfall is 45 meters high while the other one stands at 20.
 Beneath the two are natural pools which are perfect for swimming.
 These are all part of the Rio Barucito.